 We found no documentation in congressional records to confirm that this is truly a national day.
 Nor, did we find a presidential proclamation.

-Definition of “National” Days – and why it is important to distinguish true National days.
+Definition of “National” Days – Find out why it is important to distinguish true National days.

 Flower of the Day: Giant Sunflowers